-Intangible assets include purchased computer software and software licences with finite useful lives.
-Purchased software and software licences are recognised as assets if there is sufficient certainty that future economic benefits associated with the item will flow to the entity.
+Intangible assets include purchased computer software and software licenses with finite useful lives.
+Purchased software and software licenses are recognised as assets if there is sufficient certainty that future economic benefits associated with the item will flow to the entity and the cost of the asset can be measured reliably.

 Computer software primarily comprises external costs and other directly attributable costs.
 Intangible assets acquired separately are measured on initial recognition at cost.
 Intangible assets with finite lives are amortised over the useful economic life.
 The useful lives and residual values of these intangible assets are assessed and reviewed every year.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortisation expense on intangible assets with finite lives between 6-10 years is recognised in profit or loss as the expense category that is consistent with the function of the intangible assets.
+The amortisation expense on intangible assets with finite lives of 2 years is recognised in profit or loss as the expense category that is consistent with the function of the intangible assets.
 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in profit or loss when the asset is derecognised.